LSC Service Areas

 What is a Service Area?

-LSC has defined three types of service areas: Basic Field-General, Basic Field-Native American, and Basic Field-Migrant.
+LSC has defined three types of service areas: Basic Field-General, Basic Field-Native American, and Basic Field-Agricultural Worker.

 Grants for Basic Field-General service areas are intended to provide legal services to the general low-income population living in a specific geographical area.